 You can also have your direct payment paid to an organisation who will manage that money on your behalf.

 What can you use a direct payment for?

 Examples of how Direct Payments have been used in Doncaster in the past are:-

 - To employ a Personal Assistant (PA)

 Please remember that the support plan you complete with your social care worker will be used to identify how you want to spend your direct payment

 Why choose a Direct Payment?

-- You have more control in your life.
+- You have more control and flexibility in your life

 - You choose who helps you manage your money